Eye surgery

 When we talk about cattle enucleations, we generally mean exenterations.

-There are two other main differences between small and large animal enucleations:
+There are a few main differences between small and large animal enucleations:

-• We typically perform surgery in the standing animal (safer for the animal than general anesthesia).
+• For LA, we typically perform surgery in the standing animal (safer for the animal than general anesthesia).
 Horses are sedated with detomidine/butorphanol or similar combinations.
 Cattle will often not require sedation; if needed, xylazine works well.
 Head restraint and local blocks are required in both species.

 If the artery is ligated, you can also try a trampoline suture.
 The premise is that this will minimize the sunken appearance by providing a scaffold for fibrous tissue.